YaBoiAli/Ai-Meal-Planner/README.md

 # Personalized Meal Planner

 A system that helps users plan meals based on dietary preferences, nutritional requirements, and available ingredients.
-Due to insuffienct funds the AI agents can be slow sometimes. 😢
+Due to insufficient funds, the AI agents can be slow sometimes. 😢

 ## 🔍 Project Overview

-This project utilizes a team of AI agents to collaboratively generate personalized meal plans.
+This project utilizes a team of AI agents to generate personalized meal plans collaboratively.
 The agents use the LangGraph framework and Tavily API to achieve their goals.

 [LangGraph Library](https://github.com/langchain-ai/langgraph)